J4NN0/wordlist-generator/README.md

    - Generate a wordlist from data file

-        Put the 'filaneme.txt' of the file contains the words that will be combined for the wordlist.
+        Put the filaneme of the file contains the words that will be combined for the wordlist.

    - Info